kellydyer007/search.github.io/README.md

 # Introduction

 This page is all about searching symmetric, full connected graphs to find optimal solutions for the traveling salesman problem.

 ### Code Used

 I mostly used the python search code given in the Russel and Norvig AI:MA textbook.
 This consisted of a few classes:
-  Markup: * Graph Class: Used along with Node Class to constuct graphs with a given adjancy matrix.
+  * Graph Class: Used along with Node Class to constuct graphs with a given adjancy matrix.
   * Priority Queue: Implemented priority queue.
   * Problem Class: Abstract class to define problem subclasses.
   * Graph Problem Class: Subclass of Problem where most of the handwritten code is located.
 The actions and path cost are used to get neighbors in the graph at a node.
 Also contains all the huristics needed for A* search:
      * cheapest_edges
      * random_edges
      * primm_mst
      * kruskal_mst.
    * Search Algorithms: All the search algorithms, except for MST, came from the AI:MA textbook.
 They are:
         * A Star
         * best_first
         * uniform_cost
         * hill_climbing
         * simulated_anneling
         * genetic.
 Outside sources of code that I used were:
-   Markup: * GeeksforGeeks website: Kruskal and Primm minmum spanning tree implementation (link in code)
+  * GeeksforGeeks website: Kruskal and Primm minmum spanning tree implementation (link in code)
   * Python-Graph-Gallery website: The shell for the graphs used in analysis section (link in code)